Eastern Sierra WID

 These lakes operate their own inspection programs.
 Inspections at Diaz and Klondike are only for watercraft launching at those locations.

-Once inspected, your mussel sticker is valid for launching throughout Mono and Inyo Counties.
+Once inspected, you will receive an Eastern Sierra Mussel Sticker which is valid for launching throughout Mono and Inyo Counties.
 Inspections completed at Bridgeport, Crowley Lake, or Bishop are also accepted at Diaz and Klondike.

-This reciprocity is limited to Mono and Inyo Counties.
+This reciprocity is limited to Mono and Inyo Counties at this time.

 Golden Mussel FAQ